Back in the 20th century, marketing aspired to build champion brands

 Try making fewer assets instead that are better in quality, made for customers,

-not for Google (SEO ultimately works by appealing to customers).
-And by "better,"
+not for search engines (SEO ultimately works by appealing to customers).

-I also mean more creative, not just more polished, or more iterated.
-Everybody has
+And by "bigger and better," I also mean more creative, not just more polished,

-whitepapers, videos, case studies, and social posts.
-If you really want to reach
+Everybody has whitepapers, videos, case studies, and social posts.
+If you really

 But marketing cannot be some artisan utopia.
 Marketing is about business.
 That